Interested in a residency at Arch?

 WINTER INSTALLATION/EXPERIMENTAL RESIDENCY

-An 8-week Residency (February-March) which include 24-hour studio access with unrestricted use of the main 12’ x 16’ gallery space to develop and construct a site-specific installation or build a large-scale piece culminating with a solo exhibition in April.
+This 8-week residency, culminating with a solo exhibition in April, includes 24-hour studio access with unrestricted use of the main 12’ x 16’ gallery space to construct an installation piece designed to transform the perception of the space.
 For this unique opportunity, our goal is to provide the space and give ample time for a ceramic installation artist to thoughtfully develop and successfully execute a work of art encompassing the entire gallery space.
-The accepted resident will occupy the main gallery as a personal studio for 2 months while developing an installation to be open to public, kicking off our 2017 Exhibition Season.
+Works may be site specific, experimental or include the construction of a large-scale piece.
+The proposal should explain why the extended access to the exhibition space is essential for the successful execution of the piece.
+The accepted resident will occupy the main gallery as a personal studio for 2 months while developing and installing the show to be open to public, kicking off our 2019 Exhibition Season.
 Please contact firstname.lastname@example.org with any questions.

 To apply for a residency at Arch please submit the following information to email@example.com or mail to: Arch Contemporary Ceramics A-I-R, 18 East Road, Tiverton, RI 02878